-In addition, the Management Company's ESG analysis evaluates the potential risk of negative impacts on biodiversity and continuously analyses the corresponding management processes.
+The Management Company's ESG analysis evaluates the potential risk of negative impacts on biodiversity and continuously analyses the corresponding management processes.
 This ensures that investments are preferentially made in companies that follow a more responsible approach to preserving biodiversity than peers within the sector.